Glossary

 What Paid Time off (PTO) Means for HR and Employee Experience?

-Paid time off directly influences employee satisfaction, loyalty, and overall experience at work.
-Employees value a comprehensive leave policy like PTO that caters to their various needs, enhancing their overall well-being.
+Paid time off is a policy that directly influences employee satisfaction, loyalty, and overall experience at work.
+Employees value a comprehensive leave policy like PTO because it caters to their various needs, and enhances their overall well-being.

 HR departments play a pivotal role in implementing and managing PTO policies effectively.
 Such policies not only impact employee retention but also shape the organizational culture by promoting work-life balance and trust between employees and employers.